top of page

 The Brazilian Reproducibility Initiative is a multicenter initiative to estimate the reproducibility of Brazilian biomedical science.
-Supported by the Serrapilheira Institute, our goal is to reproduce a sample of 60 to 80 experiments of Brazilian articles, initially using 3 methods: MTT cell viability assay, elevated plus maze and RT-PCR.
+Supported by the Serrapilheira Institute, our goal is to reproduce a sample of 60 experiments of Brazilian articles, initially using 3 methods: MTT cell viability assay, elevated plus maze and RT-PCR.

 Why focus on Brazilian articles?

 Because knowing how much of our published research is reproducible is vital to improve the country’s science.
 As such efforts are not routinely performed by funding agencies, we believe that the scientific community must face this task as a collective duty.

 The selected experiments include models and methods that are used by multiple laboratories in the country.
 These methods were selected on the basis of a wide survey of the most commonly used techniques in Brazilian publications.

 We based our work on a random sample of Brazilian articles, selecting individual relevant experiments in 60 articles.
 To decrease the risk of bias, the article of origin of each experiment will only be revealed at the end of the study.